The Japan Airlines First Class Lounge in Terminal 2 at Tokyo Narita airport

 Tags: NRT | Tokyo Narita

-After deboarding the aircraft at Gate 61, I soon found myself heading through International Transfers.
-There was one passenger ahead of me and we woke the Transfer security people up.
+After deboarding at Gate 61, I quickly found myself heading into International Transfers.
+There was just one passenger ahead of me, and between us we appeared to wake the transfer security staff up.

 Terminal 2 was empty when I entered through the transfer channel